cjrace/gss-chart-colours/colour_palette_guidance.md

 ## Chart text and labels

 All chart text and labels should be in a sans serif font and at least size 12.
-Serif fonts don’t automatically fail the accessibility legislation but they are known to be difficult to read; the British dyslexia association [recommends you don’t use serif fonts](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide).
+Avoid using Serif fonts, while they don’t automatically fail the accessibility legislation, they are known to be difficult to read; the British dyslexia association [recommends you don’t use serif fonts](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide).

 If you are saving your visualisation as an image, be aware that any manipulation of the image size will affect the text, and while the text may originally have been size 12 or higher, there's a risk it may decrease below this if you reduce the size of the image.